Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Preliminaries on conformal prediction

 \section{Preliminaries on conformal prediction}

-Consider {\it supervised learning}, in which the data samples are pairs $(X_i, Y_i)$, where $X_i$ are a vector of {\it features} for the $i$-th observation and $Y_i$ are the corresponding {\it outcome} or {\it label}; $Y_i$ can be continuous- or discrete-valued.
-The goal is to use the information in $(X_1, Y_1), \ldots, (X_m, Y_m)$ to learn a mapping between features and labels that enables accurate predictions of the unseen label $Y_{m+1}$ of a new sample with features $X_{m+1}$.
-In particular, conformal prediction can be used to construct a prediction interval $[\hat{L}_{m,\alpha}(X_{m+1}), \hat{U}_{m,\alpha}(X_{m+1})]$ with guaranteed {\it marginal coverage}:
+Consider {\it supervised learning}, with data pairs $(X_i, Y_i)$ where $X_i$ are a vector of {\it features} for the $i$-th observation and $Y_i$ are the corresponding {\it outcome} or {\it label}, which may be continuous- or discrete-valued.
+The usual goal in supervised learning is to use $(X_1, Y_1), \ldots, (X_n, Y_n)$ to learn a predictor of an unseen label $Y_{n+1}$ using a new observation with features $X_{n+1}$.
+Related to this, conformal prediction can be used to construct a prediction interval $[\hat{L}_{n,\alpha}$ $(X_{n+1})$, $\hat{U}_{n,\alpha}(X_{n+1})]$ with guaranteed marginal coverage,

-for any fixed $\alpha \in (0,1)$, assuming that $(X_1, Y_1), \ldots, (X_{m+1}, Y_{m+1})$ are exchangeable random samples from some unknown distribution over $(X,Y)$.
-Conformal prediction is flexible, as it can leverage any machine learning algorithm to approximately reconstruct the relation between $X$ and $Y$, capturing it in $\hat{L}_{m,\alpha}, \hat{U}_{m,\alpha}$.
-This can yield relatively short intervals satisfying~\eqref{eq:marginal-coverage}.
-Note that, while it is sufficient to focus on conformal intervals in this paper, similar techniques can also be used to construct more general prediction sets~\citep[e.g.,][etc]{vovk2005algorithmic, romano2020classification,angelopoulos2020uncertainty}.
+for any fixed $\alpha \in (0,1)$, assuming that $(X_1, Y_1), \ldots, (X_{n+1}, Y_{n+1})$ is an exchangeable random sample from some unknown distribution over $(X,Y)$.
+Conformal prediction can leverage supervised learning methods to approximately reconstruct the relation between $X$ and $Y$, capturing it in $\hat{L}_{n,\alpha}, \hat{U}_{n,\alpha}$, and it automatically calibrates such prediction interval to achieve marginal coverage.
+While it is sufficient to focus on conformal intervals in this paper, similar techniques can also be used to construct more general prediction sets~\citep[e.g.,][etc]{vovk2005algorithmic, romano2020classification,angelopoulos2020uncertainty}.